arleigh418/Word-frequency-Word-Cloud-System/README.md

 We remove the fonts that provide users choice, please download what you need online(example:NotoSansCJKtc-Medium.otf).

-"Save_word" this file is for jieba,you can customize it.
+"Save" this file is for jieba,you can customize it